Scout & The Disco Ball, 2020

 Born in 1973, Cig Harvey grew up in South West England.
-Her interest in photography sparked at a young age, she was a fan of the portfolios that The Independent published in their Sunday editions.
-She worked in the darkroom as early as 13 years old which furthered her interest in photography.
-In 1999 she moved to the United States and received her MFA from Rockport College.
+Cig Harvey's interest in photography sparked at a young age, as she was a fan of the portfolios that The Independent published in their Sunday editions.
+Cig Harvey worked in the darkroom as early as 13 years old which furthered her interest in photography.
+In 1999, Cig Harvey moved to the United States and received her MFA from Rockport College.
 In 2005, Cig Harvey was selected as one of Photo Districts New’s 30 emerging photographers to watch.

-Her second monograph, Gardening at Night, 2015, featured work exploring familial love and sense of place in the natural world, with seasons figuring prominently as metaphor.
+Cig Harvey's second monograph, Gardening at Night, 2015, featured work exploring familial love and sense of place in the natural world, with seasons figuring prominently as metaphor.
 This book was released to critical acclaim from Vogue and The New York Times, among others.
-Cig’s third monograph, You an Orchestra You a Bomb, centers on our relationship with life itself, capturing moments of awe and sacred seconds that convey our fragile present.
+Cig Harvey’s third monograph, You an Orchestra You a Bomb, centers on our relationship with life itself, capturing moments of awe and sacred seconds that convey our fragile present.